Far-Field Expansions for Harmonic Maps and the Electrostatics Analogy in Nematic Suspensions: Introduction

 Moreover the vectors $v_0$, $p_j$ ($j=1,2,3$) are orthogonal to $n_0$. \end{thm}

 The far-field expansion \eqref{eq:expansion} consists of a harmonic part $n_{harm}$ solving the linearized equation $\Delta n_{harm}=0$, and of a non-harmonic correction $n_{corr}$.
 Interestingly, if the coefficient $v_0$ of the leading-order term in $n_{harm}$ vanishes, then the non-harmonic correction vanishes and $n$ admits a harmonic expansion up to $\mathcal O(1/r^4)$.
 Higher-order non-harmonic corrections would not have that property.
 This is why we stop the expansion at this order, even though it will be clear from the proof that one can obtain an expansion at any arbitrary order.
+The relations $v_0\cdot n_0 =p_j\cdot n_0=0$ simply come from the constraint $|n|^2=1$, which also imposes similar relations about the higher order coefficients $c_{k\ell}$, but we do not write them explicitly because they do not have such a precise geometric interpretation.